 First, Hard Air Magazine’s tests are undertaken by very experienced airgunners.
 These guys really know what they’re doing and have been doing it for a long time!
-For example, both Paul Manktelow and Doug Wall have been shooting airguns for over 50 years.
-There’s 100+ years of airgun experience right there that HAM readers benefit from!
+For example, HAM Tester Doug Wall has been shooting airguns for over 50 years!

 STANDARDIZED TEST PROCEDURES

 To make tests of anything meaningful – including airguns – there must be consistency in how they’re tested.
 For this reason, Hard Air Magazine uses standardized testing procedures conducted by experienced testers.

 HAM airgun tests are conducted:

 - using the same test targets

 - with 10-shot strings (for rifles) and 8-shot strings (for pistols)

 - shooting the same range of quality pellets or Bbs